trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/supported-runtimes.md

 - Seamless use of **npm packages** and Node APIs
 - Traditional **server environments** or cloud VMs

-For **high-performance** use cases, TriFrost can optionally combine Node.js with **uWebSockets.js (uWS)** for dramatically faster request handling.

 👉 See the TriFrost-specific guide: [Node.js Runtime](/nodejs-runtime)

----

-### Runtime: uWS
-[uWebSockets.js](https://github.com/uNetworking/uWebSockets.js/) is a **low-level, high-performance** WebSocket and HTTP server library known for its **exceptional throughput**.

-TriFrost includes a dedicated uWS runtime adapter, enabling:
-- **Ultra-low-latency** HTTP handling
-- Minimal resource overhead
-- Ideal setups for **latency-sensitive**, high-concurrency workloads

-This runtime is especially valuable when squeezing **maximum performance** from Node-based deployments.

-👉 See the TriFrost-specific guide: [uWS Runtime](/uws-runtime)

 ---